apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

 3. `team_users` table stores which users belong to a team.
 4. `user_accounts` table stores which accounts belong to a user.
 An `account` refers to an identiy in a DevOps tool and is automatically created when importing data from that tool.
 For example, a `user` may have a GitHub `account` as well as a Jira `account`.

 DevLake uses a simple heuristic algorithm based on names and emails to automatically map accounts to users and populate the `user_accounts` table.
 When DevLake cannot confidently map an `account` to a `user` due to insufficient information, it allows DevLake users to manually configure the mapping.

 ## A step-by-step guide

 In the following sections, we'll walk through how to configure teams and create the four tables mentioned above (`teams`, `users`, `team_users`, and `user_accounts`).

-Notes:
+The overall workflow is:

+1. Create the `teams` table
+2. Create the `users` and `team_users` table
+3. Populate the `accounts` table via data collection
+4. Run a heursitic algorithm to populate `user_accounts` table
+5. Manually update `user_accounts` when the algorithm falls short

+Note:

-1. Please convert /xxxpath/*.csv to the absolute path of the csv file you want to upload.
+1. Please replace `/xxxpath/*.csv` with the absolute path of the csv file you'd like to upload.
-2. Please replace the 127.0.0.1:8080 in the text with the actual ip and port.
+2. Please replace `127.0.0.1:8080` with your actual DevLake service IP and port number.

-## Step 1 - Construct the teams table.
+## Step 1 - Create the `teams` table

 a.
 API request example, you can generate sample data.

     i.
 GET request: http://127.0.0.1:8080/plugins/org/teams.csv?fake_data=true (put into the browser can download the corresponding csv file)